-Every year, SLUGS dedicates to organize different academic and social events for our vibrant undergrad linguist community.
+Every year, SLUGS is dedicated to organizing different academic and social events for our vibrant undergrad linguist community.
 We also sometimes collaborate in event organizing with the linguistics department, different course unions and student societies, and other friends of SLUGS.

-The event offerings may differ year-to-year.
-But here is a non-exhaustive list of the events that we had organized or have been organizing (for the events that are about to be held, please follow the notices on our social pages):
+The event offerings may differ from year to year.
+But here is a non-exhaustive list of the events that we have organized or have been organizing (for the events that are about to be held, please follow the notices on our social pages):

 Every semester, SLUGS organizes Facilitated Study Groups (FSGs) for our lower-year students in LIN101, LIN102, and some second-year courses including LIN228, LIN229, LIN232, and LIN241.
 During these sessions, our upper-year volunteers go through course content and clarify any doubts that students might have!
 FSGs usually take place before mid-terms and finals.
 Please keep an eye on our notices on our Instagram and Facebook for more details!

 Every semester we invite a linguist or language worker to talk about their work with our undergrad linguists.

 Toronto Undergraduate Linguistics Conference (TULCON)

 The largest undergraduate linguistics conference in Ontario since 2008.
 Every year we invite undergrad linguists across the world to present their high-quality research, as well as keynote speakers who are faculties or grad students to talk about their works with our attendees.
 Usually held in the first weekend of March.
 See the TULCON page in our menu for more information.

 Started in academic year 2020-21, communiTeas host drop-in office hours for students to chat with other students and our execs (also students), relax or just study together to build a greater sense of community amongst our undergraduate linguistic students.